Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Abstract

 \section{Abstract}

-We propose a new algorithm for the piece-wise \iid{} non-stationary bandit problem with bounded rewards.
-Our proposal, \GLRklUCB, combines an efficient bandit algorithm, \klUCB, with an efficient, \emph{parameter-free}, change-point detector, the Bernoulli Generalized Likelihood Ratio Test, for which we provide new theoretical guarantees of independent interest.
-We analyze two variants of our strategy, based on \emph{local restarts} and \emph{global restarts}, and show that their regret is upper-bounded by $\cO(\Upsilon_T \sqrt{T \log(T)})$ if the number of change-points $\Upsilon_T$ is unknown, and by $\cO(\sqrt{\Upsilon_T T \log(T)})$ if $\Upsilon_T$ is known.
-This improves the state-of-the-art bounds, as our algorithm needs no tuning based on knowledge of the problem complexity other than $\Upsilon_T$.
-We present numerical experiments showing that \GLRklUCB{} outperforms passively and actively adaptive algorithms from the literature, and highlight the benefit of using local restarts.
+We introduce \GLRklUCB, a novel algorithm for the piecewise \iid{} non-stationary bandit problem with bounded rewards.
+This algorithm combines an efficient bandit algorithm, \klUCB, with an efficient, \emph{parameter-free}, changepoint detector, the Bernoulli Generalized Likelihood Ratio Test, for which we provide new theoretical guarantees of independent interest.
+Unlike previous non-stationary bandit algorithms using a change-point detector, \GLRklUCB{} does not need to be calibrated based on prior knowledge on the arms' means.
+We prove that this algorithm can attain a $\cO(\sqrt{TA\Upsilon_T\log(T)})$ regret in $T$ rounds on some ``easy'' instances, where $A$ is the number of arms and $\Upsilon_T$ the number of change-points, \emph{without prior knowledge of} $\Upsilon_T$.
+In contrast with recently proposed algorithms that are agnostic to $\Upsilon_T$, we perform a numerical study showing that \GLRklUCB{} is also very efficient in practice, beyond easy instances.